 Of the many employees Cradock sent over to conduct his business, some went to Marblehead, some to Ipswich, some to Agawam, some even went up to Kennebunk, but a small contingent settled on land in Medford which later was formally granted to Cradock by the government.
 As one of the principal investors in the Company, Cradock was entitled to 200 acres for every fifty pounds invested.
 That he had invested far more than that was evident by the amount of land granted him in Medford alone.
 On the East it was bounded by land of others near Maiden River, on the South by the Mystic River, on the West by the Mystic Lakes, and on the North by the highlands of the Fells.
 Most of present-day Medford north of the river belonged to Cradock.

-Even as late as the nineteenth century it was not uncommon for Medford farmers while plowing to dig up arrow heads and stone drills.
-In the fall of 1882 workmen digging a cellar hole for Francis Brooks of West Medford discovered the bones of eighteen Indians in a sitting position along with pipes and weapons of war.
+As late as the nineteenth century, it was not uncommon for Medford farmers while plowing to dig up arrow heads and stone drills.
+In the fall of 1882 workmen digging a cellar hole for Francis Brooks of West Medford discovered the bones of eighteen Native Americans in a sitting position along with pipes and weapons of war.
 These skeletons were supposed to be Sagamore John and some of his followers.
 A monument was erected there, ten feet high with a rough boulder on the top inscribed “To Sagamore John and to these Mystic Indians whose bones lie here.”
 The monument can be seen today in Sagamore Park, West Medford.

 As a trading venture of Cradock, operated by his agents, the workers engaged in subsistence farming, fishing, and ship building.
 For these activities, the plantation’s location on the broad tidal Mystic River was ideal.
 With roads being only paths through the woods, the river became the major thoroughfare for travel.
 It was as important then as the railroad, the streetcar lines, and the superhighways were to be later.
 Cradock’s men worked out of a house and “Great Bam” located in the Medford Square area.
 It was called Meadford House or Mistick House.
 The Great Barn was one hundred or more feet in length and had a lean-to attached.
 It was taken down in 1722.

-For some years Cradock’s people traded with the Indians for furs and skins.
+For some years, Cradock’s people traded with the Native Americans for furs and skins.
 The farmers raised corn and a variety of other produce.
 They built stone walls and tended their stock.
-The cattle roamed free but each was marked with its owner’s name.
-They were marketed in Boston.
+The cattle roamed free but each was marked with its owner’s name and sold in Boston.
 Swine were also kept.
-Mowing-ground and tillaged fields were fenced.
+Mowing-ground and tilling fields were fenced.
 The fishing business was profitable.
 The General Court had given Winthrop and Cradock in 1634 the right to erect two weirs in the river to trap fish.
 In 1639 the price of alewives was five shillings per thousand.
 But by the next decade that trade proved unsuccessful.